-Founded in 1892 as a non-profit educational institution located at 2100 Byberry Road, Suite 111, Philadelphia, Pennsylvania 19116.
-Founded in 1892, GSP is one of the earliest genealogical societies in the United States in the United States, among the first to recognize the value of collecting and preserving the vital and personal records of people whose lives comprise much of our American History.
+The Genealogical Society of Pennsylvania (GSP) is a non-profit educational institution located at 2100 Byberry Road, Suite 111, Philadelphia, Pennsylvania 19116.
+Founded in 1892, GSP is one of the earliest genealogical societies in the United States in the United States, among the first to recognize the value of collecting and preserving the vital and personal records of people whose lives comprise much of our American history.

 Our mission is to provide leadership and support in promoting genealogy through education, preservation, and access to Pennsylvania-related genealogical information.
 The Genealogical Society of Pennsylvania is committed to preserving and publishing previously unpublished primary sources and to helping people to research family history.
 The continuing dedication to this service enables the Society to make an increasingly significant contribution to the cultural life of our city, state, and country.